The same laws apply online

 The most significant issues in protecting the rights of an Australian consumer shopping online are:

-- Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services. and ‘passing off’ (i.e. pretending someone else’s goods or services are yours) (see Chapter 7.2);
+- misleading or deceptive conduct and ‘passing off’ (i.e. pretending someone else’s goods or services are yours) (see Chapter 7.2: Consumer protection laws;

-Actions you can take if you believe any of these rights have been breached are covered in Chapter 7.4.
+Actions you can take if you believe any of these rights have been breached are covered in Chapter 7.4: Taking action as a consumer.

 Other consumer protection